Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Creative people are often found either disagreeable or intimidating by mediocrities."
+> "A fear of weakness only strengthens weakness."
 > — **Criss Jami**

 ---

-_Last updated: 14 November 2025 ⏳_
+_Last updated: 15 November 2025 ⏳_